codercihat/ReactNative-CalculatorApp/README.md

-#It is my first React Native project.
+#It is my second React Native project.

 I am happy to share it.